 - He may not be able to recall or verify that there was indeed a $35 premium to the new price

 After noticing the 7% premium charged to my card, I gave Agoda a call.
-Here’s why I was charged more and how you could avoid facing similar situation.
+Here’s why I was charged more and how you could avoid facing a similar situation.

 Agoda’s representative told me that it was because I had chosen Free Cancellation, Pay Later option which was open to currency fluctuation.
 I fully understand because when I’d decided to take up that option, I was prepared for currency variance, but didn’t anticipate a 7% fluctuation within two weeks.